Putin says Russia approves second COVID-19 vaccine

-MOSCOW, Oct 14 (Reuters) - Russia has granted regulatory approval to a second COVID-19 vaccine, President Vladimir Putin said at a government meeting broadcast on state television on Wednesday.
+MOSCOW, Oct 14 (Reuters) - Russia has granted regulatory approval to a second COVID-19 vaccine, a delighted President Vladimir Putin announced at a government meeting on Wednesday.

+Putin congratulated scientists for approving the new jab, which was developed by Siberia's Vector Institute and completed early-stage human trials last month.

+"We need to increase production of the first and second vaccine," he said in comments broadcast on state TV.

 Russia in August became the first country to grant regulatory approval for a COVID-19 vaccine, doing so before large-scale trials were complete, to the concern of some in the global scientific community.

+About 400 high-risk patients have received that jab, according to the health ministry.
+The vaccine, called "Sputnik V" in homage to the world's first satellite launched by the Soviet Union, is not yet in general circulation.

+Since the start of the pandemic, Russia has recorded 1,340,409 infections, the fourth largest number of cases in the world behind the United States, India and Brazil.

-(Reporting by Vladimir Soldatkin; writing by Gabrielle Tétrault-Farber; editing by Jason Neely)
+(Reporting by Vladimir Soldatkin; writing by Gabrielle Tétrault-Farber; Editing by Jason Neely and Andrew Cawthorne)

 ((Gabrielle.Tetrault-Farber@thomsonreuters.com;))